Did not use public funds for self: Rana Ayyub after ED attachment | Law-Order

 Issuing a statement on social media platforms, Ayyub said she has ''demonstrably shown'' to the Enforcement Directorate (ED) and Income-Tax department authorities that ''no part of the relief campaign money has been used for any other purpose'' or for her personal expenses.

+She also said she has paid income tax of Rs 1.05 crore on the public donation amount received by her.

-The ED, earlier this month, attached over Rs 1.77 crore worth bank deposits of Ayyub in connection with a money-laundering investigation against the scribe.
+The ED, earlier this month, attached over Rs 1.77 crore worth of bank deposits of Ayyub in connection with a money-laundering investigation against her.

 The agency had said its probe ''makes it abundantly clear that the funds were raised in the name of charity in a completely pre-planned and systematic manner, and the funds were not utilised completely for the purpose of which the funds were raised''.

-''It is abundantly clear that no part of the relief campaign fund remains unaccounted for, and there is absolutely no scope for any remote allegation of misuse of the funds for personal expenses.
-Such allegations are preposterous, wholly mala fide and belied by record, and is a deliberate misreading of my bank statements.

-''All personal expenses borne by me are out of my personal income and savings,'' Ayyub said.
+Ayyub said, ''It is abundantly clear that no part of the relief campaign fund remains unaccounted for, and there is absolutely no scope for any remote allegation of misuse of the funds for personal expenses.
+Such allegations are preposterous, wholly mala fide and belied by record, and is a deliberate misreading of my bank statements.'' ''All personal expenses borne by me are out of my personal income and savings,'' she said.

 ''I am confident that the allegations levelled against me will not withstand any fair and honest scrutiny,'' the journalist added.